FarmDyn/documentation/docs/methodology/risk.md

 ### MOTAD for Negative Deviations against NPV

-The first and simplest risk model modifies the objective function: it maximizes a linear combination of the expected NPV and the expected mean negative deviation from the NPV.
+The first and simplest risk model modifies the objective function: it maximises a linear combination of the expected NPV and the expected mean negative deviation from the NPV.

 ![](../media/image193.png)